-Instead of hauling out those familiar New Year’s resolutions about eating less and exercising more, how about focusing on your financial well-being?
-Here are 12 resolutions that can help ensure your financial confidence in retirement.
+Instead of hauling out those familiar New Year’s resolutions about keeping a journal or drinking more water, how about focusing on your financial well-being?
+Here’s a set of resolutions that can help ensure your long-term financial confidence.

 If you don’t correctly document your beneficiary designations, who gets what may be determined by federal or state law, or by the default plan document used in your retirement accounts.
 When did you last update your designations?
 Have life changes (divorce, remarriage, births, deaths, state of residence) occurred since then?

 Update your beneficiary listings on wills, life insurance, annuities, IRAs, 401(k)s, qualified plans and anything else that’d affect your heirs.
 If you’ve named a trust, have any relevant tax laws changed?
 Have you provided for the possibility that your primary beneficiary may die before you?
 Does your plan address the simultaneous death of you and your spouse?
 An estate attorney can help walk you through these various scenarios.

 Cash has inflation and opportunity tradeoffs, but a lack of access can cause greater problems if you find yourself needing to draw from your investments.
 Finding a balance in line with your life and goals is important to avoid disrupting your long-term plans.

 The right liquidity strategy will be different for every investor and could incorporate cash reserves, cash alternatives, highly liquid securities, lines of credit, margin loans or even structured lending.
 Multiple institutions and account owners can be used to hold more than $250,000 with FDIC guarantees.